hcuk94/teltonika-cell-autolock/README.md

 `0 * * * * /root/teltonika-cell-autolock/main.py`

+NB: After adding the cron job using `crontab -e`, the job will not be active until you restart cron:

+`/etc/init.d/cron restart`

 ### Background
 My parents live in rural Suffolk (UK), where ADSL2+ provides speeds of around 2mbps.
 Since 2017 I have instead used a 4G connection, which can give them speeds of around 60mbps.